Reparenting yourself: what does it mean and how to begin

-- Self-discipline or setting limits for yourself: Limiting unhealthy activities and creating healthy habits (such as going to bed on time, limiting how much you drink or play video games).
+Self-discipline or setting limits for yourself: Limiting unhealthy activities and creating healthy habits (such as going to bed on time, limiting how much you drink or playing video games).

-- Frustration tolerance: The ability to accept that you don’t always get what you want and things don’t always go your way; being able to handle such experiences with grace and maturity (not throw a tantrum like a toddler).
+Frustration tolerance: The ability to accept that you don’t always get what you want and things don’t always go your way; being able to handle such experiences with grace and maturity (not throwing a tantrum like a toddler).

 According to the Complex Post-Traumatic Stress Disorder (CPTSD) Foundation, signs that indicate you may have a wounded inner child include that you:

-Each of these issues may manifest differently for each person, but they’re all tied to one thing: conditioned behavior practiced since childhood.
+Each of these issues may manifest differently for each person, but they’re all tied to one thing: conditioned behaviour practised since childhood.
 These would include the things that we learned from our parents.

-We tend to be protective and defensive around our childhood experience.
-Still, the truth is we have a unique opportunity to heal and consciously choose to do different behaviors as adults, regardless of what we have experienced in our past – a process called reparenting.
+We tend to be protective and defensive around our childhood experiences.
+Still, the truth is we have a unique opportunity to heal and consciously choose to do different behaviours as adults, regardless of what we have experienced in our past – a process called reparenting.

 In short, reparenting involves the act of providing yourself with what you didn’t receive from your parents as a child.
 However, it’s important to mention again that your parents are not at fault for not giving you what you may have needed back then.
 As mentioned, they were giving and doing the best they could with their level of awareness.
 Reparenting is our personal responsibility, and it will take time, commitment, and patience.
 This process will require you to show up every day as it is not a quick and simple fix.
 In this practice, you will be able to heal and forgive.

-4 Pillars of Reparenting, mentioned by the Holistic Psychologist and Patricia Williams, include:
+4 Pillars of Reparenting, mentioned by the Holistic Psychologist Patricia Williams, include: